Apothecary-Community/rules/README.md

 ### Guidelines

-- Engage with others in good faith (especially in the politics room)
+- Engage with others in good faith (especially in the heated rooms)
     - Try to understand the others' points of view and don't just attack people you disagree with
     - Disagreements happen, but try not to escalate the situation and increase hostility
     - If someone wants to disengage from a conversation, let them